cristopherb19/ad-practical-scenarios/README.md

 - Now that the account is disabled, we will check the logs for suspicious activity
 - Log in to Client-1 VM as "Jane Doe"
-- Within Client-1 VM, type in "eventvwr.msc" in the windows search bar and open the application
+- In Client-1 VM, type in "eventvwr.msc" in the windows search bar and open the application
 - Navigate to "Windows Logs" -> "Security"
 - Observe the logs and you will see that there have been some "Audit Failures"
 - If you look at the details, you will see that these particular "Audit Failures" are attempted login attempts that failed, which indicates that someone has been continuously trying to access the account
 <img src="https://imgur.com/jrgf73K.png" alt="disabling account"/>

 - At this point the domain admin could contact the user to verify if these failed login attempts was them
 - If the user says that they were not the cause of the failed login attempts, then the domain administrator will reset their password to further protect their account.
 To do this, go back to the Active Directory where we found the user, right click the user, and select "Reset password" to reset their password
 <img src="https://imgur.com/dW02KhJ.png" alt="reset password"/>

 - Now that the domain administrator has reset their password, they can reactivate their account.
 To do this, you will just right click the user and click "Enable Account".
 (This is the same way you previously disabled account and reset password)
 <img src="https://imgur.com/7tEBHNX.png" alt="enable account"/>

 </p>